24

 Giscours 2009 - offered an extremely aromatic nose of black cherries and blueberries, deep and sophisticated.
 The palate was filled up with velvety black fruit and velvety tannin.
 Long and caressing aftertaste.
 Excellent work in the cellar.
 A bit less flamboyant now than in April 2010.
 93-95p.

-Grand Puy Lacoste 2009 - strong, very flavoured, plenty of blackcurrants, tight structure with fine depth and length.
+Grand Puy Lacoste 2009 - strong, very flavored, plenty of blackcurrants, tight structure with fine depth and length.
 Classy and stylish wine.
 Keeps the tradition beautifully.
 94-95p.

-Haut Bages Liberal 2009 - was seductively aromatic, elegant and subtle wine, full-bodied.
-Smooth and persistent aftertaste with a lot of flavours.
+Haut Bages Liberal 2009 - was a seductively aromatic, elegant, and subtle wine, full-bodied.
+Smooth and persistent aftertaste with a lot of flavors.
 A lot of style and terroir here.
 91-92p.

 Labegorce 2009 - as impressive as Ferriere.
 Powerful and rich.
-Makes the Margaux commune proud.
+It makes the Margaux commune proud.
 93p.

 Lagrange 2009 - similar to Talbot.
 88+p.

-Latour Martillac 2009 - presented oaky and meaty wine and had enough of ripe, aromatic and fresh red-/blackcurrants to balance meaty tannins.
+Latour Martillac 2009 - presented oaky and meaty wine with enough ripe, aromatic, and fresh red-/blackcurrants to balance meaty tannins.
 Fine efforts for the vintage.
 90-91p.

-Leoville Poyferre 2009 - in April 2010 it was rather pale in appearance compared to superior showing in 2005 vintage.
-But it has improved considerably 5 months later, with strong backbone, powerful appearance, lot of stuffing, splendid length and depth.
+Leoville Poyferre 2009 - in April 2010, it was rather pale in appearance compared to superior showing in the 2005 vintage.
+But it has improved considerably five months later, with a strong backbone, powerful appearance, lot of stuffing, splendid length, and depth.
 92-94p.

 Marquis d'Alesme 2009 - made by the same owner as Labegorce and equally impressive.
 An enchanting sweetness of the fruit.
 93p.

-Montrose 2009 - had plenty of silky fruit and tannin, strong backbone, great depth and length, splendid balance and firm aftertaste.
+Montrose 2009 - had plenty of silky fruit and tannin, strong backbone, great depth and length, splendid balance, and firm aftertaste.
 Wine with a great personality and fabulous effort for the vintage.
-A little bit modern style in 2009 than in recent vintages.
+A little bit more modern style in 2009 than in recent vintages.
 95p.

-Phelan Segur 2009 - offered modern style with extracted flavours, a considerable amount of tannin and ripe berries, nice backbone and firm finish.
+Phelan Segur 2009 - offered a modern style with extracted flavors, a considerable amount of tannin and ripe berries, a nice backbone, and a firm finish.
 90p.

-Suduiraut 2009 - showed big backbone, big concentration, splendid acidity and corresponding fruit with flavours of mango and apricot.
+Suduiraut 2009 - showed a big backbone, big concentration, splendid acidity, and corresponding fruit with flavors of mango and apricot.
 Extremely well-made wine.
 94p.

 Talbot 2009 - was intense on the nose with blackberries, a good grip on the palate with nice fruit, round and nice aftertaste.
 Very nice wine.
 88+p.